 It has been known for people to dye rabbit fur much like some breeds of dog.
 Rabbits have delicate skin and digestive systems.
 Absorption of any dye either through ingestion through grooming or via the skin may cause serious health issues for the rabbit.

 There are no benefits for your bunny to dye its fur.
-Please don’t
+Please don’t consider doing this.
+Ever.

 A Final Thought